-Yes, increasing revenue and business growth are all about sales, and to increase sales, you need a constant supply of leads and new clients.
-Everyone needs new clients in the business world.
+To boost customer retention, know this: revenue and business growth are all about sales, and to increase sales, you need a constant supply of leads and new clients.
 Getting new clients is beneficial, and it can grow an enterprise, but, is that the only way to increase profits?

 What if you design a system that can help you constantly improve the businesses of your clients?

 As a matter of fact, selling to an existing customer has a success rate of 60-70%, while the success rate of selling to a new customer is only 5-20%!
 Additionally, it can cost you six to seven times more money to acquire a new customer than it does to retain an existing one.

-It’s all about building relationships with your clients and keeping them from your competitors.
+It’s all about building relationships with your clients and keeping them away from your competitors.
 This is not easy since you’re dealing with industry competitors that can steal your customer base.